Best Way to Learn Guitar: Chords, Scales, Theory and Songs

 Guitar Instruction Books and DVDs

 For me, these have been the most indispensable part of my journey.
+Starting from basically nothing, they helped me learn everything from basic guitar vocabulary, to scales and modes.
 I don’t know how many I’ve gone through over the years.
 Most are now out of print, I guess, but there are plenty of newer manuals out there to guide up-and-coming guitarists.

 Just like with choosing an instructor, make sure you select a guitar instruction book that teaches the styles you want to learn.
 And there are always new things to learn.
 Before long you will build up a reference library you can go to any time you are stumped or just need a little refresher.